From the nineties to the noughties to now!

 When family-run business Expense Reduction Analysts (ERA) welcomed its first franchisees in 1996, it had a very clear goal: to become the UK’s leading procurement consultancy whilst maintaining genuine family values.
 Today, with over 140 franchisees, a staggering 14 industry award placings and a network-wide sense of family and camaraderie, it’s safe to say these ambitions have been well and truly exceeded.

 Financially, ERA’s franchisees boast the highest consulting revenue of any UK procurement franchise.
-The network has enjoyed impressive sales increases over the past five years, growing by 10% in the last financial year and projecting a 13.2% growth in the next.
+The ERA network has enjoyed impressive sales over the past five years and are projecting a 13.2% growth in the next financial year.
 But for the Board at ERA, the last 20 years have been about much more than financial gain; as Director, Christopher Aston, explains:

 “ERA was always family-run and family-value led; 20 years down the line, that still lies at the heart of our business.
 We want people to be successful, and we’ve invested millions to equip them with the very best in terms of resources, infrastructure and support.
 But we want them to enjoy the business too, and that means being able to spend more time with their families, build great friendships within the network and achieve personal goals.
 We call it ‘enjoying the journey’.”